web-auth/doc/the-project/the-project.md

 ## Contributing

-Requests for new features, bug fixed and all other ideas to make this framework useful are welcome.
+Requests for new features, bug fixes and all other ideas to make this framework useful are welcome.

 If you feel comfortable writing code, you could try to fix [opened issues where help is wanted](https://github.com/web-auth/webauthn-framework/issues?q=label%3A%22help+wanted%22) or [those that are easy to fix](https://github.com/web-auth/webauthn-framework/labels/easy-pick).